helidon-io/helidon/declarative/README.md

 - `@RestServer.Header` - a header to be sent with every response from the server, defined either on the endpoint class, or on a method (repeatable)
 - `@RestServer.ComputedHeader` - a header to be sent with every response computed from a service
+- `@Http.Produces` - default media types produced by endpoint methods, individually overridable on a method
+- `@Http.Consumes` - default media types consumed by endpoint methods, individually overridable on a method
 - `@Http.Path` - the path this endpoint will be available on

 Annotations on method(s), may be defined on the endpoint type, or on an interface the endpoint type implements: